Murder of Seow Kim Choo: Withdrawal of plea and second trial

 On 21 September 2020, the date when Daryati was scheduled to submit her mitigation plea before sentencing, Daryati's lawyer Mohamed Muzammil Mohamed submitted to the trial court that Daryati wished to withdraw her plea of guilt for the reduced murder charge, as she wanted to put up a defence of diminished responsibility to seek a further reduction of her charge to one of culpable homicide not amounting to murder (or manslaughter), in the hope of avoiding life imprisonment.
 Under the laws of Singapore, culpable homicide carries a penalty of either life or up to twenty years' jail.
 The trial proceedings resumed in October 2020 after Daryati's conviction was overturned through the withdrawal of her guilty plea.

 Daryati testified during the second trial that she suffered from persistent depressive disorder.
 She revealed to the court her traumatic experiences of being raped and abused by her brother, and stated that she suffered from nightmares as a result of the continual sexual assaults since her teenage years.
 She also stated that she had been experiencing depressive episodes since the start of the rapes, and these episodes were also stemmed by her shame of being a rape victim and a homosexual, even when she came to Singapore.
-She also stated that she was in a state of anger that the time of the stabbing, and thus she lost control and could not control her hands from stabbing.
+She also stated that she was in a state of anger at the time of the stabbing, and thus she lost control and could not control her hands from stabbing.
 The defence's psychiatrist, Dr Tommy Tan, also supported her defence of diminished responsibility by submitting a medical report, in which he diagnosed Daryati with persistent depressive disorder, based on her alleged symptoms since her adolescence and the interviews with Daryati's mother, sister and Don Hayati.
-Dr Tan, who took the stand in February 2021, stated that Daryati also experienced homesickness and suicidal thoughts, as well as her difficulty to sleep and loss of appetite etc., which were signs leaning to the conclusion that Daryati was suffering from diminished responsibility.
+Dr Tan, who took the stand in February 2021, stated that Daryati also experienced homesickness and suicidal thoughts, as well as her difficulty to sleep and loss of appetite etc., which were signs leading to the conclusion that Daryati was suffering from diminished responsibility.